neuppl/rsdd-ocaml/README.md

 Currently, this package is not available on opam (but that'll change soon!).
 In the meantime, you can pin a local version of the package.

+Before installing, make sure you have `rust` and `cargo` on your machine.
+They're available through most package managers of your choice.

 First, clone the repo:

 ```